 Southern Sweden is known for its many castles and manors.
 Skåne alone has about 250.
 So forget about Downtown Abbey and come to Skåne.
-Here you will find castles, manors, a fortress, courts, and beautiful monasteries.
+Here you will find castles, manors, fortresses, courts, and beautiful monasteries.
+We list eight castles in Skåne for you.

 In Skurup, a village just a few kilometres from Malmö, the romantic castle Svaneholm is located on a peninsula in the Svaneholm lake (Svaneholmssjön).
 Svaneholm is framed by lush beech forests.
 The brick-built castle dates back to 1530.
 In the following centuries it underwent several renovations.
 The Renaissance and Baroque elements are still recognizable.
 Svaneholm is now owned by a local historical society.
 In the castle a costume collection and a school museum are housed.
 Moreover, you can view the rooms where the lords Macklean and Ehrenvärd once lived.
 Today there is also an exclusive restaurant where you can dine in one of the big halls.
 You can walk in the castle park or on the circular path around the lake, where you can also row or fish. – More info: www.svaneholmsslott.se